7 No-Bake Homemade Dog Treat Recipes: Healthy and Easy Snacks

 Instructions:

-• Prepare the Mixture: Blend the almond butter and blueberries in a food processor until smooth.
-Transfer to a bowl and gradually mix in coconut flour until a dough forms.
+Place the almond butter and blueberries in a food processor.
+Blend until mostly smooth but slightly chunky (like a thick smoothie).
+Transfer to a bowl and gradually stir in the coconut flour until a soft dough forms.

 Additional Tips: